Prajwal100/Prajwal100/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Swivt Technologies
-- 🌱 I’m currently learning Flutter & VueJS
+- 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...